-The Duke of Argyll founded the town of Inverary in 1745 and his ancestors still live in Inverary Castle, one of the area’s most popular attractions, to this day.
+The Duke of Argyll founded the town of Inveraray in 1745 and his ancestors still live in Inveraray Castle, one of the area’s most popular attractions, to this day.
 The hotel makes a great base for exploring a selection of national parks, mountain ranges, lush gardens and a choice of beautiful islands, which are dotted across the water like a spectacular pearl necklace.

 There are many other attractions close to the hotel and in the surrounding local area to choose from, whether you’re on a romantic weekend break, a spa weekend, or an ‘outdoorsy’ holiday with the kids.
 Here are our top ten:

 The Crinan Canal links Loch Fyne at Ardrishaig with the sound of Jura, creating a waterway through the Kintyre peninsula in the heart of Argyll.
 Every year hundreds of boats make the journey along the nine miles of “Britain’s most beautiful shortcut”.
 Open all year.
 Suitable for the whole family.

 www.gardens-of-argyll.co.uk / Tel: 01546 886614

 Near the banks of Loch Fyne, visit the UK’s finest example of an exotic Himalayan-style woodland garden.
 The garden is open all year from 9.30am until sunset.
 Visitor centre open 10am - 5pm daily from 23March - 31July, and Monday - Friday from 1August - 31 October.
 Suitable for the whole family.

 Adults £6.50 / Family £16.50 / Concessions £5.